Cloud CCTV

 Best for

+Small businesses and individuals looking for a low-cost Cloud video surveillance solution with global reach.
 Ivideon is one of the more accessible and affordable Cloud CCTV platforms.
 It supports a wide range of off-the-shelf IP cameras and offers basic analytics and mobile viewing.

 Highlights